Complete strategy spaces reveal hidden pathways to cooperation

-To answer this question, we extend the prior work by developing a model of the complete eight-strategy space, encompassing all possible actions derived from the two-stage game.
-At the pre-game communication stage, players can choose whether to send a cooperative signal or remain silent, followed by choosing cooperation or defection at the in-game decision-making stages, which enables eight possible strategies.
-Critically, we demonstrate that the full strategy space is significantly more effective at sustaining cooperation than the simplified model.
+To answer this question, we extend the prior work by developing a model of the complete \tb{deterministic} eight-strategy space \tb{of the specified two-stage cheap-talk game}, encompassing all possible actions derived from the two-stage game.
+At the pre-game communication stage, players can choose whether to send a cooperative signal or remain silent, followed by choosing cooperation or defection at the in-game decision-making stage, which enables eight possible \tb{pure-strategy mappings ($2 \times 2 \times 2 = 8$)}. \tb{Importantly, the prior four-strategy set was not a neutral truncation of this space: it excluded behaviourally admissible strategies that prove dynamically consequential.} \tr{By combining analytical calculations of fixation probabilities and strategy abundances with agent-based simulations on structured populations \cite{antal2009mutation,chen2024unbending,tarnita2009strategy,tarnita2011multiple,battiston2025higher}, we establish a framework in which \tb{weak-selection theory and simulations are compared at the level of qualitative trends, rather than quantitative abundance matching}.} Critically, we demonstrate that the full strategy space is significantly more effective at sustaining cooperation than the simplified model.
 Furthermore, our findings fundamentally revise the understanding of the underlying pathways for cooperation.
-Specifically, we reveal a new cyclic dynamic involving the previously overlooked suspicious cooperation strategy, which catalyses cooperation, while the central biased component, strategic defection, is found to be competitively fragile and acts primarily as a spoiler.
+Specifically, we reveal a \tg{previously overlooked} cyclic dynamic involving the previously overlooked suspicious cooperation strategy, which catalyses cooperation, while the central biased component, strategic defection, is found to be competitively fragile and acts primarily as a spoiler.
 Finally, we uncover richer evolutionary pathways, including the stable coexistence of up to seven distinct strategies and alternating patterns of coexistence over time.
 Our work thus underscores the necessity of fully exploring the strategy space to accurately map the underlying conditions for cooperation.